-The person in charge advised the staffing levels for the home and that these were subject to regular review to ensure the assessed needs of the residents were met.
-No concerns were raised regarding staffing levels during discussion with residents and staff.
+The registered manager confirmed the staffing levels for the home and that these were subject to regular review to ensure the assessed needs of the residents were met.
+No concerns were raised regarding staffing levels during discussion with staff.
 A review of the duty roster confirmed that it accurately reflected the staff working within the home.